menu

 Reflect Daily

 Habits are built through daily repetition.
-At the end of each day, ask yourself one simple question: “Did I act in line with my code today?”
-This isn’t about being perfect.
+At the end of each day, ask yourself: “Did I act in line with my code today?”
+This isn’t about perfection.

 Review and Refine